 Your partner, family, friends, mentors, colleagues… these are the people that you hope you can count on in a crisis.
 Just knowing that someone’s ‘got your back’ can be the thing that gets you through the toughest of times.
 It is proof positive that you are doing something right, giving you confidence and courage.
 Invest time and effort in those key relationships and they’ll not just provide a safe place to land – they’ll be the trampoline that allows you to bounce back up again.

-5. Can draw upon their physical strength
+5. Can draw on your physical strength

 Your mental coping levels are directly related to how strong you feel physically.
 If you are tired, sick or out of shape, you just won’t feel like you have the energy to deal with adversity.
 Make sure you pay special attention to your diet, exercise and general health so that you are in fighting form.